HMS-IDAC/repressilator-colony-rings/README.md

 Notes:

 1. This function is hard-coded to expect a certain directory structure.
-Please abide by the following rules:
-    a.
-The plate names cannot contain ‘.’ or ‘-‘
-    b.
-The code expects that for every YFP image there is a corresponding CFP image, and the file names differ only by replacing ‘YFP’ with ‘CFP’
+Please abide by the following rules: **(i)** The plate names cannot contain ‘.’ or ‘-‘.  **(ii)** The code expects that for every YFP image there is a corresponding CFP image, and the file names differ only by replacing ‘YFP’ with ‘CFP’

 2. The method outputs a csv file with all fitted theta_0 values for CFP, organized by folders.
 Theta_0_YFP can be calculated as follows: theta_0_YFP = theta_0_CFP + colorPhaseShift.

 3. The csv file is saved within the folder chosen at the prompt at the completion of the script.

-4. A simple visualization of the datapoints [0:2 $\pi$ ], y-axis, arranged by timepoint, x-axis is also returned.
+4. A simple visualization of the datapoints [0:2pi], y-axis, arranged by timepoint, x-axis is also returned.

 Default Parameters: